 Despite what you might think, old age is not the only reason a person experiences hearing loss.
 Sensorineural, conductive, and mixed hearing loss have a variety of causes.

 The second most common type of hearing loss is called conductive.
-This is when something is physically blocking or damaging the ear and keeping sound from reaching the inner ear.
+This is when something physically blocks or damages the ear and keeps sound from reaching the inner ear.

 Conductive hearing loss isn’t usually permanent.
 It often gets better once you address the underlying problem.
-It’s often hard to figure out what that problem is without a consultation with a general practitioner or an audiologist.
+It’s often hard to figure out what that problem is without consulting a general practitioner or an audiologist.

 Finally, you may be suffering from mixed hearing loss.
 This is when sensorineural and conductive hearing loss happens at the same time.
 Again, getting your hearing tested will be the first step in figuring out what’s causing the problem.